 How we work: UKNFS projects

-The UK Nepal Friendship Society [UKNFS] is projects-driven [rather than membership] organisation.
+The UKNFS is a projects-driven [rather than membership-orientated] organisation.
 It is through these a catalyst and, to a certain extent, a lobbying, as well as solutions-driven, organisation.
-We seek to support All strands – mainstream, and Nepali ethnic minorities, women, and other minorities that suffer any form of marginalisation or discrimination — of the UK Nepali community, and in addition through our projects that have a direct dimension in Nepal [the UKNFS initiated NIAP is a major example of this] to support the same equality and inclusion values for all sections of Nepal’s society and nation.
+We seek to support All strands – mainstream, and Nepali ethnic minorities, women, and other minorities that suffer any form of marginalisation or discrimination — of the UK Nepali community, and in addition through our projects that have a direct dimension in Nepal to support the same equality and inclusion values for all sections of Nepal’s society and nation.

-Areas we work in: These include — but are not limited to – quality of life enhancing information resources creation, support for international academic & other partnerships, education, multicultural learning and the arts, medical/health and well-being.
+Areas we work in: These include — but are not limited to – quality of life enhancing information resources creation, support for international academic & other partnerships, education, multicultural learning and the arts, medical/health and well-being, and from early 2018, employment generation and specific business & trade sectors supportive Anglo-Nepali business consortia, all members of which are committed to supporting social inclusion and advancement values and their practical level, real-life contexts realisation/implementation, through the UKNFS.

 Our projects and programmes are formed and facilitated by specialist teams in conjunction with support from or direct participation by a diverse range of groups and organisations (from UK college and university students, to the Embassy of Nepal, Nepali institutes and art centres, the NHS and local area UK Nepali community groups): and to Nepali and UK and other international citizens, with direct or general interest in our work.